What Does A Bee See? thumbnail image

 Bee Vision Range vs. Human Vision Range

-But unlike humans—whose color vision is based on red, blue, and green— the vision of a honey bee is based on blue, green, and ultraviolet light.
+But unlike humans—whose color vision is based on red, blue, and green—the vision of a honeybee is based on blue, green, and ultraviolet light.
 Ultraviolet light has shorter wavelengths and is generally invisible to the human eye.

-Bees see approximately 300 to 650 nanometers of the light spectrum, while humans can see 390 to 750 nanometers.
+A bee’s eye can see approximately 300 to 650 nanometers of the light spectrum, while humans can see 390 to 750 nanometers.
 So while bees can’t see the color red, they can see ultraviolet light at its range of 100 to 400 nanometers.

 Bees Can See Polarized Light

-Being able to see and locate polarized light allows a honey bee to find its way around even when there’s no sunlight.
+Being able to see and locate polarized light allows a honeybee to find its way around even when there’s no sunlight.

-Do Bees Bee All Colors?
+Do Bees See All Colors?

-As explained above, bees are not able to see all colors.
+Bees are not able to see all colors.
 A bee’s eyes are simply not equipped to see the color red, although they can see reddish wavelengths like yellow and orange.
 However, they can see ultraviolet light, which is out of the range of human sight.

 How Honey Bees Use Their Vision

 To a honey bee, ultraviolet light reveals patterns on certain flower petals.
-Humans can’t see these patterns, but a honey bee’s eyes can see and use these nectar guides as a sort of landing strip to find nectar-rich flowers.
-This also means that bees are better at finding specific types of flowers, even in a field of similar shapes and colors.
-They can see far more unique details on flowers than humans can.
+Humans can’t see these patterns, but a honeybee’s eyes can see and use these nectar guides as a sort of landing strip to find nectar-rich flowers.

 Are Bees Near-Sighted?

+A honey bee is nearsighted.
 While a honey bee has much faster image processing speeds than humans, it cannot see very far.

-A honey bee is nearsighted.
 Although efficient and powerful, the amazing compound eye of a bee is rigid, and its focal focus is fixed, which means it cannot adjust its focus depending on the distance of the object it’s directed at.
 Beyond a certain reach, a bee will start to see the object as a pixelated blur.
 The farther an object is, the harder it is for a bee to see.

 Being nearsighted organisms might seem like a disadvantage, but they compensate for this by having an extraordinary ability to see things while in motion.